 Group Account Director Salary

 Group Account Directors in the United States take home an average $142K annually.
 Residence is the biggest factor affecting pay for this group, followed by career length.
 Most enjoy medical and dental coverage in this occupation, and the larger part get vision benefits.
 Most workers in this position report moderate levels of job satisfaction.
 Female Group Account Directors survey participants are more prevalent than men — 61 percent of professionals.
+Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Group Account Director